GenericDataSource/GenericDataSource/README.md

 ## Features

 - [x] Basic data source to manage set of cells binded by array of items.
+- [x] Segmented data source manages children data sources with delegating requests to the selectedDataSource.
 - [x] Composite data source (multi section) manages children data sources each child represent a section.
 - [x] Composite data source (single section) manages children data sources all children are in the same section.
 Children depends on sibiling with 0 code.
 So, if the first child produces 2 cells the second one render its cells starting 3rd cell.
 If the first child produces 5 cells, second child will render its cells starting 6th cell.
 - [x] Basic data source responsible for its cell size/height.